 The redemption points amount to $0.35 in bonus funds for every $1 in rake paid in cash games or tournaments.
 After making your first deposit, you have four months to try to generate redemption points and unlock the bonus funds.

 Partypoker extends a 100% deposit match bonus up to $1,000 for new players.
 Like PokerStars, the partypoker bonus is unlocked in increments, based on how much rake paid into the site.
+We assume the BetMGM Poker bonus will work the same when it launches in Michigan.

 See our full Guide To Michigan Online Casino Bonuses.